aavieux/portfolio-s3/README.md

 | 7   | Business processes              | You analyze and describe **simple** business processes that are **related** to your project.                                                | **Simple:** Involving stakeholders, predominantly sequential processes with one or two alternative paths.<br>**Related:** Business processes during which the software that you are developing will be used (business processes that the software must support by fully or partially automating them).<br>**or**<br>Business processes needed for the success of your software development project (e.g., product release, market release, financial assurance). |
 | 8   | Professional                    | You act in a **professional manner** during software development and learning.                                                              | **Professional manner:** You develop software as a team effort according to a prescribed software methodology and following team agreements.
 You are able to track your work progress and communicate your progress with the team.<br>You actively ask and apply feedback from stakeholders and advise them on the most optimal technical and design (architectural) solutions.
 You choose and substantiate solutions for a given problem.                       |

+## 3.3 Agile methods

+Understanding the Essence of Agile Methodology

+When it comes to software development Agile methodology shines as an iterative approach that values collaboration, adaptability and customer feedback.
+While I possess a comprehension of principles and the various well known methods associated with it my personal approach incorporates a combination of tailored Agile concepts that align with my unique work style.

+Agile promotes collaboration, frequent reassessment of project goals and iterative development cycles.
+These core principles seamlessly resonate with my belief, in adaptability and responsiveness.
+I fully acknowledge the importance of user feedback and continuous improvements allowing me to progressively enhance projects.
+### 3.3
+However I don't rigidly adhere to any method alone.
+Instead I have embraced a customized approach that integrates principles into my workflow.
+My focus lies in communication channels, constant feedback loops and incremental development.
+This chosen path empowers me to embrace the essence of Agile while adapting to the requirements and nuances of each project.

+In essence my methodology reflects an understanding of principles while also incorporating flexibility, beyond prescribed frameworks.
+This adaptive mindset ensures that I remain responsive to project needs while fostering an environment to efficient development processes.

+## 5. Cultural differences and ethics

 ## 5. Individual Project (Online Library)